Soren90/wallhack-compose/README.md

 # Wallhack lan

+Some games, like HLDS servers don't like to change port with the -p argument and we also like pretty DNS-names for our LAN-servers.
+For that reason, macvlan was the perfect match.

 These compose-files are used for deploying gameserver-stacks on docker-swarm with a macvlan network.

 ## Install macvlan in docker-swarm